EscolaLMS/headless-format/source/index.md

 Thanks to Paweł Chołaj <pawel.cholaj@escolasoft.com> who helped proofread and edit this article.

-Thanks to Sébastien FRAYSSE who helped proofread and came into idea using `ulam` format as extension of `cmi5` manifest and other ideas.

 Thanks to Krzysztof Wojewodzic who invested funds in creating this paper.

 Name `ulam` comes from Stanislaw Ulam, a Polish scientist in the fields of mathematics and nuclear physics, who worked with John von Neumann on the very first computer based computational methods.